JaiRanchod/Desk-10-Software-Engineering-Group-Project/Documentation Notes/testing.md

 - <b>REGISTER</b> button should router link to the Register page containing the type form embed.

 <h3 align="center"><b>Login Page</b></h3>
 - <b>SIGN IN</b> button should router link to the Login Page.
 -	The page should contain two forms, <b>Email</b> and <b>Password</b>.
--	If user inputs information in either of the two forms that does not correctly match with data stored in the database, and “Invalid Username” or “Invalid Password” error message should appear.
+-	If the user inputs information in either of the two forms that does not correctly match with data stored in the database, an “Invalid Username” or “Invalid Password” error message should appear.
 -	If the information entered within the <b>Email</b> and <b>Password</b> forms matches data stored in the database, a “Successful Login prompt” should appear and the user will be granted access to a router link button to their individual profile page.
 -	The page should contain the central HouseHomies logo.
 -	This logo should be router linked back to the Welcome page.